qingnanl/LSGI/README.md

 ### Tutorial

-For a tutorial, please refer to
+For a tutorial, please refer to [Using LSGI to analyze 10x Visium data](http://htmlpreview.github.io/?https://github.com/qingnanl/LSGI/blob/master/vignette/LSGI-Tutorial.html)

 For a better explanation of this method, please refer to our manuscript: